 PAY:

-The internship is a paid opportunity, with compensation ranging between $300 and $500 for the summer, depending on various factors.
+The internship is a paid opportunity, with compensation ranging by workload and production.
 Specific pay details will be determined and communicated to successful applicants.
+Previous years pay for the Summer has been as high as $1,000.

 If this is something that interests you, email info@nickelblock.com your succinct, well-written cover letter and resume.
 Plus, give examples of your meteorological experience!